-In a couple of previous blogs, you can read here and here, the fact that termites can move from just being on your property to invading your home is a very true and real fact.
+In a couple of previous blogs, which you can read here and here, we’ve noted that termites can move from just being on your property to invading your home.
 The ideal environment is enticing and drawing to them, and the perfect oasis is one that is warm, damp, and surrounded by plantlife, which is why they love your yard!
 But, have you ever thought about the proximity of your landscaping and how that can affect the termite population?

 At Arizona Termite Specialists, we want to help you avoid any termite colonies moving from your yard to your home, and your landscaping plays a critical part!
 Learn more in today’s post from tips to help prevent termites from colonizing your home.
 Termite control and protection in Phoenix runs high in the hot summer months, so always seek professional exterminator help where termites are involved.

 …Because termites have their eyes on prime real estate — your home!

 Landscaping Tips to Keep Termites From Colonizing Your Home